jobkarani/Akan-project/README.md

 <img src="assets/Screenshot from 2021-09-07 09-52-23.png" alt="Screenshot">

 ## Known Bugs
-No bugs know as of know :) .
+No known bugs as of know :) .

 ## Support and contact details
 If you have any suggestion or contributions about this project, you can reach out to me on: